 The most foolproof way to tell between male and female domesticated dove breeds is to put two in each cage.
 The method takes from a few weeks to a few months and is most easily done in springtime when warming weather intrigues doves to breed.

 Provide a nesting box to each pair, which can be as simple as a plastic bowl with a handful of straw.
-Each female dove will lay two eggs, so if you find four eggs in your nest be assured both are female.
+Many pet dove species build messy nests, so nesting boxes are useful especially in captivity.
+Each female dove will lay two eggs, so if you find four eggs in your nest both of your doves are female.
 No eggs after several months means both are males, and two eggs signal one male and one female.

 Watching a pair of courting doves leaves little doubt about who is the male.
 He typically approaches the female with mincing steps punctuated by head bobs and elaborate cooing.
 He puffs his feathers and arches his neck as he drags his wings and parades in front of her.
 If she is receptive, the female drags her tail on the ground and approaches a few steps toward him crouching close to the ground in preparation for mating.
 The male mounts her from behind to consummate the mating.

-Examining a bird's vent beneath their tail is another fairly reliable method, but this should only be performed by an experienced handler as it's easy to injure the bird.
+Examining a bird's vent beneath their tail is another fairly reliable method, but this should only be performed by an experienced handler because it's easy to injure the bird.
 The most reliable method, however, is to take your bird to the veterinarian for a DNA test.